RutgersGitHub/WinoNLSP/README.txt

    therefore it is recommended that Pythia be used to decay it in the desired way

+B. The grid points in grid.HW.txt were used in Run I of the LHC

 # How to run scripts
 1. To generate slha files
 ./make_slha.sh WinoNLSP.cfg